Raggedy Ann (musical): Act I

 Suddenly, Marcella and the toys find themselves at the Miami shipyard, where old toys go to die.
-The doctors appear and drop the Camel behind a chain link fence ("Diagnosis (Reprise)"), and the animal tells the toys that he's all alone and "Blue".
-Raggedy Ann suggests that they should head to Los Angeles to visit The Doll Doctor.
-Andy leads them in transforming the bed into a boat and they set sail ("Make Believe Reprise").
+The doctors appear and drop the Camel behind a chain-link fence ("Diagnosis (Reprise)").
+The animal tells the toys that he's all alone and "Blue".
+Raggedy Ann suggests that they should head to Los Angeles to visit the Doll Doctor.
+Andy leads them in transforming the bed into a boat, and they set sail ("Make Believe Reprise").

 A giant hand sporting a thumb ring attempts to drag the boat down to Davy Jones' Locker, so the toys begin flapping the bed's blankets like wings and rise into the heavens ("Something in the Air"/"So Beautiful").
 Along the way, Marcella reunites with her pet bird ("A Heavenly Chorus") and her parents ("The Shooting Star").
 The Rat in the Rolls-Royce, representing the man her mother ran away with, jumps out to steal Mommy away, so Poppa punches him out, and the couple agree to remarry ("The Wedding").
 Marcella says that she's tired of pointless stories and walks off, which fills Raggedy Ann with self-doubt, though the rag doll refuses to give up ("Rag Dolly").
-Bat gnaws through the rope tethering them to the clouds and the boat plunges from the sky.
+Bat gnaws through the rope tethering them to the clouds, and the boat plunges from the sky.

 Act II

 Marcella and the dolls land on the roof of a meatpacking plant in Omaha and have only four hours left to get to the Doll Doctor.
 Bat talks Raggedy Andy into handing over the map ("You'll Love It").

 General D. arrives and commands Marcella to look at his opal thumb ring.
 He states his intention to make Marcella his queen.
 The toys lull the General and his cronies to sleep ("Would You Like a Little Music?") and steal the ring.
-The melody fills the Camel with such spirit that he's able to soar on the wings of the song, so everyone grabs on and they float away.
+The melody fills the Camel with such spirit that he's able to soar on the wings of the song, so everyone grabs on, and they float away.
 The General awakens and orders Bat to follow them, but Bat refuses, so the General throws her down a chimney and sends Wolf to find the dolls instead.

-The toys find themselves separated in The Grisley Woods National Park, frantically searching for one another through a maze of trees littered with red-glowing-eyed skeletons ("Gone").
-They meet the Witch, dressed like a 1920's flapper ("Why Not?").
+The toys find themselves separated in the Grisley Woods National Park and frantically search for one another through a maze of trees littered with skeletons with glowing red eyes ("Gone").
+They meet the Witch, dressed like a 1920s flapper ("Why Not?").
 The Witch pulls a bundle of clothesline from her bag and tries to fashion a noose.
 Raggedy Ann tells the Witch that it's a terrible idea to kill herself, and the Witch reflects on the life that she gave up ("What Did I Lose"/"Somewhere").
-The Witch reveals that she had a daughter named Marcella, and comes to realize that the young lady standing before her is her child.
+The Witch reveals that she had a daughter named Marcella and comes to realize that the young lady standing before her is her child.
 They have a tearful reunion, which is interrupted by the arrival of Wolf.
-Bitter towards his master for killing Bat, he allows Marcella to escape, but pursues the Witch into the woods.
+Bitter toward his master for killing Bat, he allows Marcella to escape but pursues the Witch into the woods.